-Also one of my personal highlights in Chiang Mai is really close to here too: Catmosphere, the space-themed cat café!
+One of my personal highlights in Chiang Mai is really close to here too: Catmosphere, a space-themed cat café!
 It’s open until 8pm so you can conveniently visit just before heading over to the market.

 If you still haven’t had enough check this list of other markets to visit in the day and night-time around town.

 Take A Cooking Course

 There is a wonderful variety of cooking courses that teach travellers to cook simple but healthy and tasty Thai meals.
 You can choose from half day to full or multiple day classes, from beginners to masters and with some schools being more fancy than others.

 There are schools inside the Old City while others offer the course in a beautiful Thai farm setting outside of town.

 I can highly recommend the classes with Sammy’s Organic Thai Cooking School.
 I had a fantastic experience learning from Sammy in a small class with a lot of humor and set on a beautiful farm and lounging in the hammock with a full stomach in the afternoon.
 Very peaceful.